openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 - "green": on next boot, before MicroShift starts, make a backup of MicroShift's data
 - "red": on next boot, before MicroShift starts, restore MicroShift's data from backup

+Consequence of this approach is when new commit is booted, a data compatible with previous commit is backed up and attempts will be made to migrate working data to newer version before starting MicroShift.
+If new commit is unhealthy, red script will persist "restore" action, thus on next boot to new commit, MicroShift's data compatible with old commit will be restored resulting in new attempt to migrate the data before starting MicroShift.
+Such approach will allow to attempt data migration procedure multiple times and protect MicroShift from being unhealthy due to failed migration.
+It is at a cost of potentially loosing some data that might be produced between MicroShift start and host deemed unhealthy by greenboot.

 Functionality will be implemented by placing in `/etc/greenboot/green.d` and `/etc/greenboot/red.d` bash scripts containing with simple logic or, if needed, executing commands `microshift greenboot green` and `microshift greenboot red` in case of needing to put more information into file with action for next boot.